DimopoulosElias/GPOs/Disable_LLMNR_mDNS_NBTNS/README.md

 ## Disable_LLMNR_mDNS_NBTNS.ps1

-This run this powershell and it will create the GPO.
+Run this powershell and it will create the GPO for you.

 In order to use the GPO, you habe to manually link it: